Oratorical Contest Rules and Regulations

 High school students that graduate early during the school year are eligible to compete if they are not enrolled in a college, university, trade school or other institution of higher learning at the time of the department finals contest.

 Check with your local American Legion Post for dates and times they are holding their Local The American Legion National High School Oratorical Contest.

 Winners of the Local Contest will move forward to the Department (State) Level of the contest.

-The 2021 Department finals will be held February 26 – 27 in Anchorage at the Anchorage Christian School 6575 E. Norther Lights Blvd., Anchorage, AK 99504.
+The 2022 Department finals will be held February 26 in Anchorage at the Anchorage Christian School 6575 E. Northern Lights Blvd., Anchorage, AK 99504.
 There will be a pre-meeting on February 25, 2022 at 6:30pm at the Anchorage Baptist Temple

 The three finalists of the national contest are ineligible for further participation at any level.

 For more information on the Oratorical Scholarship Program please go to www.legion.org/oratorical